 Stress.
 It seems pervasive.
 It has gotten to the point now where we are taken aback when we encounter someone who doesn’t seem to have any.
 But what is it?
 And, in particular, what is it in the workplace?

 That last “by work” is important as, according to our Labour Relations Commission in its Work-Related Stress Guide, “all manifestations of stress at work cannot be considered as work-related stress”.

 An employee may be stressed at work because of something having absolutely nothing to do with the workplace.
 It could be a wedding, a death, a new relationship, a relationship ending, etc. The list goes on.
 If there is something stressful going on in someone’s private life it is very difficult for them to flick a mental switch when they enter their workplace.
 Or people can, of course, be stressed purely because of work.
 That type of stress – the work-induced stress – is more significant from you the employer’s perspective – as you may be, in part, responsible for it.

 How common is work-related stress?
 It would seem that it is on the increase – and that it can occur for a variety of reasons.
 Some of the reasons are timeless, for example, understaffing.
 But the variety of reasons are increasing.
-An October 2014 Paper from the Wharton School of Business says that “Global competition, downsizing and the constant state of being electronically tethered to the office are combining to create a perhaps unprecedented level of stress.”
+According to the WHO, “the most stressful type of work is that which values excessive demands and pressures that are not matched to workers’ knowledge and abilities, where there is little opportunity to exercise any choice or control, and where there is little support from others.”